hynek/svcs/docs/why.md

 The main downside of service locators is that it's only possible to verify whether all required dependencies have been configured by running the code.

-That's a consequence of late binding happening *imperatively* and the main trade-off when deciding between a service locator like *svcs* and a traditional dependency injection framework that is usually *declarative* and knows the requirements ahead of time.
+That's a consequence of {term}`late binding` happening *imperatively* and the main trade-off when deciding between a service locator like *svcs* and a traditional dependency injection framework that is usually *declarative* and knows the requirements ahead of time.

 We believe the upsides of service locators outweigh the downsides and that avoiding late binding problems is easy.
 For instance, by configuring the same service in the same place for all environments.